maciek367/portfolio/README.md

 # This is project of my portfolio built with Gatsby template
+## It was created in order to experiment with Gatsby

 <img src="screenshot.png" alt="Gatsby Theme Portfolio Minimal Screenshot" width="700" />